vbpupil/InputValidation/README.md

 └───config
 │   │
 │   └───InputValidation
-│               definitions.txt
-│               error.txt
-│               success.txt
+│               config.yml
 │
 └───vendor
     │
     └───vbpupil
 ```

->This directory contains files that allow you to manage your definitions aswell as err and success return text.
+>This directory contains a yaml file that allow you to manage your definitions aswell as err and success return text.

 ## Usage